-As at 31 December 2023, all credit-related commitments less allowances for expected credit losses in the amount of EUR 60,885 thousand relate to Stage 1.
-As at 31 December 2022, credit-related commitments less allowances for expected credit losses in the amount of EUR 33,751 thousand and EUR 18,433 thousand relate to Stage 1 and Stage 2, respectively.
-During 2023, credit-related commitments in the amount of EUR 4,536 thousand were transferred from Stage 2 to Stage 1 (2022: credit-related commitments in the amount of EUR 18,433 thousand were transferred from Stage 1 to Stage 2).
+As at 31 December 2024, all credit-related commitments less allowances for expected credit losses in the amount of EUR 91,178 thousand relate to Stage 1.
+As at 31 December 2023, credit-related commitments less allowances for expected credit losses in the amount of EUR 60,885 thousand relate to Stage 1.
+In 2024 there were no transfers of credit-related commitments between Stages (in 2023, credit-related commitments in the amount of EUR 4,536 thousand were transferred from Stage 2 to Stage 1).